 When working with vertical wood cladding, it’s important to work from bottom to top, in order to avoid streaking.

 You should also make sure that you don’t apply Net-Trol when the temperature is below 5℃ or above 35℃.
 It’s also worth bearing in mind that a hot surface will mean that your product will dry too quickly.

 What if I want to keep the weathered grey look?

 Some people like the grey colour wood turns due to sun exposure.
-If you want to keep this look on your cladding, then we would recommend that you clean with N4 Multi-Surface cleaner.

 It’s still important to waterproof your wood, even if you don’t want to paint or oil it.
 We’d recommend H4 wood to make sure your wood is waterproof.